mala-project/mala/docs/source/index.md

 ## MALA publications

-MALA has been used in a range of publications:
+MALA has been employed in various publications, showcasing its versatility and effectiveness.

 - [Accelerating finite-temperature Kohn-Sham density functional theory with deep neural networks](https://www.doi.org/10.1103/PhysRevB.104.035120) (Phys.
 Rev. B) by J. A. Ellis, L. Fiedler, G. A. Popoola, N. A. Modine, J. A. Stephens, A. P. Thompson, A. Cangi, and S. Rajamanickam

-  - First MALA publication, introduces the workflow and shwos proof-of-concept resultsfor Aluminium at room temperature and across the melting point
+  - First MALA publication, introduces the workflow and shows proof-of-concept resultsfor Aluminium at room temperature and across the melting point

 - [Training-free hyperparameter optimization of neural networks for electronic structures in matter](https://doi.org/10.1088/2632-2153/ac9956) (Mach.
 Learn.: Sci.
 Technol.)